kgiannis/multichain_client_java/README.md

 this.rpc = RpcClient.create(chain);
 ```

-and also we have the methods to call the API:
+and also there you can find the methods to call the API:
 ```
 public String apiCall(List<Object> params, String method, String chainName)
 ```